avarun42/dblarons.github.com/_posts/2015-08-21-introduction-functional-programming-javascript.md

 What if we want to write a function that doesn't exist at the top level (in global scope in the case of JavaScript) – i.e. a local function?
-We can use an anonymous function, also known as lambdas.
+We can use an anonymous function, otherwise known as a lambda.

 ```javascript
 function doSomething(param1, param2) {